KDAB/GammaRay/ReadMe.md

 Introduction
 ============

-GammaRay is a free software introspection tool for Qt applications developed by KDAB.
+GammaRay is a software introspection tool for Qt applications developed by KDAB.
 Leveraging the QObject introspection mechanism it allows you to observe and manipulate your application at runtime.
 This works both locally on your workstation and remotely on an embedded target.

 Augmenting your instruction-level debugger, GammaRay allows you to work on a